Black and white golden retriever puppy

 3. Contains plaque reducing nutrients - Antibacterial and anti-adhesive properties help prevent plaque forming on teeth.

-Royal Canin has a selection of dental diets tailored to small, medium, and large dogs.
+Royal Canin has a selection of diets to support oral health which are tailored to small, medium, and large dogs.
 Speak to your veterinarian to find out if one of these diets is suitable for your dog.

 Canine Dental Care diets